 With the growing age of the asset, maintenance help to increase its productive life.
 Modifications and upgrades are done to make the asset more in sync with the times, making them faster and better.
 This will only improve the quality of the work.

 When the asset useful productive life is finished, it must be disposed of.

-The decision to dispose of an asset should be based on the service deliverables.
-Before disposing of the asset, everything is checked, treated and processed to ensure that it should not harm nature or society.
+The decision for asset disposal should be based on the service deliverables.
+Before disposing of the asset, everything is checked, treated, and processed to ensure that it should not harm nature or society.

 For this, all the data must be wiped from the asset.
 It is then dismantled piece by piece, all the parts which can be used further are stored and those with no use are sent in scrap.

 If the asset consists of any part that can cause an environmental hazard, they are supposed to be eliminated and disposed of, as dictated by the environmental laws of that geographical area.

 Here are some of the benefits which you will get from asset life-cycle management: